PacktPublishing/Hands-On-Deep-Learning-for-Computer-Vision/README.md

 To fully benefit from the coverage included in this course, you will need:<br/>
 To fully benefit from the coverage included in this course, you will need:

-	Python 3 working knowladge
+	Python 3 working knowledge

 	The basics of Machine Learning - the main ideas behind training, validating and testing ML models